dwellir-public/rpc-perf/report.md

 In line with the feedback received by operators we designed **concurrency-test** to be able to test for scalability.

 By increasing the number of simulated users or concurrent connections there may be a point in which the overhead becomes too expensive and the same workload is served with much higher CPU investment per request.
-Basically we expect to see a point in which the node "degrades" and provides a sub suboptimal service.
+So, we expect to see a point in which the node "degrades" and provides a sub suboptimal service.

 We started simulating 50 concurrent users/connections and increased the number in different test runs until 400 concurrent users.
 In all cases the standarized workload was split among the available user connections.

 We can clearly see how CPU time invested per request grows as concurrent users grow.
-Some test runs with 400 concurrent users saw an investment on CPU per request 300% higher than with lower concurrency, which supports the claim that scalability is not lineal.
+Some test runs with 400 concurrent users saw an investment on CPU per request 250% higher than with lower concurrency, which supports the claim that scalability is not lineal.

 However we see that our test runs fall into 2 different groups.
-There are "good runs" that seems to scale linearly.
-But some runs are way worse.
+There are "good runs" that seems to scale linearly, but some other runs are way worse, see chart below:

 ![image](https://github.com/dwellir-public/rpc-perf/blob/main/cvsCharts/ConcurrencyTestChart.png)

+We find it very strange that **100K** requets by 400 simulated users could be served in **8.5ms** per request while a different run is executed with **20.3ms** per request, in the  second run requests are **240%** more expensive to serve.

 We don't want to draw any conclusion at this stage from this test without first implementing a better workload model (see next steps below).